 Another favourite is a simple savoury muffin, I’ve tried many different ones over the years, all of which seem to sell well.
 I display them in a cabinet in the kitchen on a cup cake stand.
 So here’s just one recipe you can try yourselves this month.

 1 large egg

 50 gm chopped watercress

 Preheat oven 190C or 170C fan.
 Line muffin tin with 8 papers.
 Sift flour, salt and baking powder into mixing bowl.
 Stir in crumbled cheese.
-Beat together egg, oil and molk in jug then pour into bowl with dry ingredients.
+Beat together egg, oil and milk in jug then pour into bowl with dry ingredients.
 Stir until combined adding grated carrots and watercress at last minute.
 Spoon mix into muffin cases and bake for 20 to 25 minutes until they rise and are golden.
-Cool and enjoy as these ladies are doing in the back garden at Driftwood last year.
+Cool and enjoy.

-To be honest, the ratio of sales at Driftwood, sweet to savoury, is always about the same, we sell 4 or 5 sweet items for every savoury item but there is clearly a market for them as many visitors just so not want sweet items.
-I’m sure I’ll be back to baking again in 2021.
+To be honest, the ratio of sales at Driftwood, sweet to savoury, is always about the same, we sell 4 or 5 sweet items for every savoury item but there is clearly a market for them as many visitors just do not want sweet items.